trungfluo/flow-tips/Object.md

 };
 ```

 In this case, `Object.values(person)` will return `["Thierry", 20]` which is an array of a `string` and a `number`.
 And these don't have the same properties and methods.
-So that explain the extracted code above.
+So that explains the extracted code above.

 ## In practice